mrccodes/giants-pi-react/README.md

 ### Production

 This app is created to run on a raspberry pi using Electron JS to run in kiosk mode.
-To get the app workong on a pi you will need to:
+To get the app up and running on a pi you will need to:

 - Clone the repo to your Pi
 - cd into the project directory
-- `npm install`
-- `npm start:prod`
+- `npm run start:prod`

 This will use a bash script to first build the Vite app for production.